jkbquabeck/eclipse-tractusx.github.io/docs/tutorials/e2e/boost/DTR_Tutorial.md

 #### Create a policy

-After bob has created an asset, he must define a BPN-restrictive policy in order to give Alice access to the asset.
-This policy is not standardized and can be chosen according to the needs of Alice.
-Bob wants to define that only Alice can see the DTR Asset.
+After Bob has created an data asset, he must define a BPN-restrictive policy in order to give Alice access to the asset.
+This policy is not standardized and can be chosen according to its needs.
+Bob wants to define the policy that only Alice can see the DTR Asset.

 Action (Bob): Defines the access policy using the following command: